HRMS Presents “JASON TYLER BURTON :: 'KENTUCKIAN' ALBUM RELEASE TOUR SHOW"

 HEALTHY RHYTHM ART GALLERY

 Healthy Rhythm Art Gallery (HRAG) is about Art and Music.
 The Gallery affords diverse individuals a user-friendly space to create, exhibit, and sell a variety of artwork.
 The Gallery, located at 68 S Grand Ave in Montrose, Colorado, also houses an intimate Live Performance Venue.
-Gallery hours are 8 a.m.-7 p.m.
-Monday-Saturday.
-Advance appointment only on Sunday. www.healthyrhythm.net
+Gallery hours Monday 7 a.m.-5 p.m. and Tuesday through Saturday 7 a.m.-6 p.m.
+Open later when Live Music and other events occur.
+Advance appointment only on Sunday.
+WWW.HEALTHYRHYTHM.NET

 see • think • believe™